 “Faith is a state of openness or trust.
 To have faith is to trust yourself to the water.
 When you swim you don’t grab hold of the water, because if you do you will sink and drown.
 Instead you relax, and float…the attitude of faith is the very opposite of clinging to belief, of holding on.
 The attitude of faith is to let go, and become open to truth, whatever is might turn out to be.” – Alan Watts

-Travel note: This photo with my son James, a stolen moment taken by my husband at the W Resort and Spa, Vieques Island, Puerto Rico.
+Travel note: This photo, a stolen moment taken by my husband at the W Resort and Spa, Vieques Island, Puerto Rico.